 One of the most common serving techniques in table tennis is the backspin serve.
 Backspin serves can be performed with both the forehand and backhand.
 This serve is performed by striking the bottom of the ball in order to apply backspin on the ball.
 A well-executed backspin serve will land close to the net on the opponent’s side of the table, which is difficult to return.
 In addition to striking the bottom of the ball, a player can apply a lot of spin on the ball if they are able to use a lot of wrist action.

 The tomahawk serve in table tennis is a common serve, especially at the professional level, due to its deception.
 The player throws the ball up and then strikes the ball while it is close to their body.
-It is known as the tomahawk serve for its resemblance of how Native Americans would swing tomahawks in old western movies.
+It is known as the tomahawk serve for its resemblance to how Native Americans would swing tomahawks in old western movies.
 The serve can have many different variations which makes it a common style for players.
 Just like the other serves, different paddle angles and wrist action can be applied to keep your opponent on their toes.